 by Daniel J. Schimmel, OD

+The good news is there are some things that can be done to decrease the likelihood of development.
 Type 2 diabetes is preventable and it accounts for 95% of all cases.
 These recommendations are easy to write or talk about but very difficult for someone to implement.
 Why?
-Because they deal with breaking old habits and learning new ones, lifestyle changes.
-The typical North American diet contains high amounts of processed, caloric dense food that offer little nutritional value and promotes weight gain.
-If you go out to eat the portion sizes are huge and growing.
+Because they deal with breaking old habits and learning new ones; lifestyle changes.
+The typical North American diet contains high amounts of processed, caloric dense food that offer little nutritional value and promote weight gain.
+If you go out to eat at a restaurant, the portion sizes are huge and growing.
 Children are consuming too many soft drinks and sugary beverages.
-Other foods that are high in carbohydrates include; bread, potatoes, pasta, corn, carrots, certain beans fresh fruits (some worse than others such as grapes) breakfast cereals, sweets and alcohol.
-So what the heck can I eat?”
+Other foods that are high in carbohydrates include: bread, potatoes, pasta, corn, carrots, certain beans, fresh fruits (some worse than others such as grapes), breakfast cereals, sweets and alcohol.
+So you may find yourself asking, “What the heck can I eat?”

-Weight is not the primary issue.
+Weight is not always the primary issue.
 There are plenty of thin people with diabetes.
 However, the risk of developing diabetes increases 7 times in overweight people and 20-40 times in obese people.
 The primary issue is exercise and carbohydrate intake.
 Usually if you do exercise and watch your carbs, you will also lose weight.
 Losing 7% to 10% of your current body weight can reduce your chances of developing type 2 diabetes by as much as 50%.

 Prevention starts at an early age.
 Children observe and learn their parents’ habits quickly and easily.
 So our duty is to teach them proper habits.

 Finally, do what your doctor tells you to do.
-If you follow your doctor’s instructions and do the above, you should see results.
+If you follow your doctor’s instructions and follow the tips mentioned above, you should see results.
 If you do not see improvement, ask your doctor why.
 Know your Hemoglobin A1C.
 This is a number generated at your doctor’s office, which is a three-month average of your blood sugar.
 It is the number to know and your gauge for better or, hopefully not, worsening of your disease.
 These guidelines have and are changing but a goal for young people of 6.5 to 6.0 A!C and 7.0 for older people is reasonable.
 Know what your doctor’s goal is for you.
 A 6.0 A1C is about an average of 120 blood sugar, 6.5 about 135, and a 7.0 about 150.
 A1C of 8 is about 180.

 Reference sources: National Institute of Health, National Eye Institute, wwweyeupdate.com, and The American Diabetic Association.